 There are two big factors to consider.
 First, can your book-sharing box keep out moisture?
-If you bought a Little Library from our online store, then you’re in the clear.
-All of our Library models are designed to keep out rain and snow when properly maintained.
-But if you built your own Library, then we’d recommend that you test whether it’s waterproof.
-You can do this by removing everything from inside your Library.
-Then, spray it down with a hose from the outside.
-Check the inside of your Library to see if water has seeped in anywhere.
-If it has, then your Library isn’t weatherproof, and you may want to move it inside for the winter.
+Little Free Libraries purchased from our online store are designed to keep out rain and snow.
+If you built your own library, then we recommend testing whether it’s waterproof.
+You can do this by removing everything from inside your library.
+Then, spray it down with a hose from the outside and check to see if water seeped in anywhere.
+If it did, then your library isn’t weatherproof, and you may want to move it inside for the winter.

 Obviously you can’t do this test in the middle of winter.
-(Unless you’re trying to encase your Library in a sheet of ice.)
+(Unless you’re trying to encase your library in a sheet of ice.)
 But you may not need to.
-If you notice snow or water inside your Library, get the books out of there.
-They will be ruined otherwise.
-A quick fix would be caulking the seams of your Library with silicone caulk.
-That might do the trick, at least for a while.
+If you notice snow or water inside, get the books out of there.
+A quick fix would be caulking the seams of your library with silicone caulk.
 Or you could put up a “Closed until spring!” sign and deal with it when the weather warms up.

-The second factor to consider is whether people will be able to reach your Library when it snows.
-Consider snowplows, in particular.
-If your Library is close to a road, will it get buried when snowplows go by?
-If so, you’ll either have to regularly shovel it out, or consider moving it or shutting it down for the winter.
-If your Library isn’t near a well-maintained sidewalk or path, are people going to trudge through several feet of snow to get to it?
+The second factor to consider is whether people will be able to reach your library when it snows.
+If your library is close to a road, will it get buried when snowplows go by?
+If so, you’ll either have to regularly shovel it out or consider moving it or shutting it down for the winter.
+If your library isn’t near a well-maintained sidewalk or path, are people going to trudge through several feet of snow to get to it?
 A few people might.
 But most people won’t.
-It’s up to you to decide whether “closing” your Library until the spring makes sense for your situation.
+It’s up to you to decide whether “closing” your library until the spring makes sense for your situation.